maoberlehner/markus-oberlehner-net/content/blog/vue-single-file-component-factory.md

 date = "2019-08-11T06:52:52+02:00"
 title = "Vue.js Single File Component Factory" description = "Learn how to export a factory function from a Vue.js Single File Component (SFC) and how to inject dependencies that way." intro = "In my opinion, the best way to inject dependencies is via factory functions that take the dependencies as parameters.
-Unfortunately it is not possible to export factory functions from Vue.js Single File Components.
+Unfortunately, it is not possible to export factory functions from Vue.js Single File Components.
 According to the specification, the default export should be a Vue.js component options object..." draft = false categories = ["Development"] tags = ["JavaScript", "Vue"] images = ["https://res.cloudinary.com/maoberlehner/image/upload/c_pad,b_auto,f_auto,q_auto,w_1014,h_510/v1542158518/blog/2019-08-11/vue-component-factory"]
 +++

 In my opinion, the best way to inject dependencies is via factory functions that take the dependencies as parameters.
-Unfortunately it is not possible to export factory functions from Vue.js Single File Components.
+Unfortunately, it is not possible to export factory functions from Vue.js Single File Components.
 According to [the specification](https://vue-loader.vuejs.org/spec.html), the default export should be a Vue.js component options object.

-In this article, we will examine a solution that makes it possible to overcome this limitation.
+In this article, we examine a solution that makes it possible to overcome this limitation.
 If you want to see the full code of a working example of the approach described in this article, you can [take a look at this GitHub repository](https://github.com/maoberlehner/vue-single-file-component-factory).

 ## Why factory functions are awesome

-Before we answer the question *How?*, let's take a look at a very simple example component to clarify *Why?* Factory functions are awesome. **In the following examples you can see how we can use factory functions to improve the design of our applications.**
+Before we answer the question *How?*, let's take a look at a straightforward example component to clarify *Why?* Factory functions are awesome. **In the following examples, you can see how we can use factory functions to improve the design of our applications.**

 ```html
 <template>